RCL’s Q2 earnings estimates: What investors need to know

 Sponsored

-Further, it is important to consider RCL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.43.Likewise, its price to free cash flow for the last twelve months stands at 35.97.
-RCL’s price to book ratio for the most recent quarter was 9.10, resulting in an 21.16 price to cash per share for the period.
+Further, it is important to consider RCL stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.48.Likewise, its price to free cash flow for the last twelve months stands at 36.62.
+RCL’s price to book ratio for the most recent quarter was 9.12, resulting in an 21.54 price to cash per share for the period.

 How does Royal Caribbean Cruises Ltd. (RCL) stock rate among analysts?
 Buy, sell, or hold?